imics-lab/Semi-Supervised-HAR-e4-Wristband/README.md

 # Semi-Supervised-HAR-e4-Wristband
-Source code for WISHWell 2022 Paper
+This is the source code for "An End-to-end Methodology for Semi-Supervised HAR Data Collection, Labeling, and Classification Using a Wristband" that will be presented at WISHWell 2022.
+It is currently under construction.